 - Learn to use composite lighting.
 This is the best way of displaying the lovely interior of a room AND the beautiful view outside the window in one picture.
 No colors washed out, no natural light blocks over-exposed.

 - Think about the assembly of your photos.
 The flow should help the potential guest to understand where the rooms connect.

 - Take a photograph of a detailed floor plan.

 To maximize the visibility of the listing, use lots of pictures.
-Studies have shown that 80 percent of guests have more chance of learning about a home if more than 20 photos exist.
+Studies have shown that 80 percent of guests have more chance of learning about a listing if more than 20 photos exist to describe the listing.